Top 12 players with most appearances in FIFA World Cup history

 The Argentinian also featured at four World Cups as well.
 He shone at the 1986 World Cup, where Argentina beat West Germany in the final.
 However, Maradona established two historic moments at the 1984 World Cup and both were against England.
 Diego scored two goals against the Three Lions to seal the victory.
 The first goal, more often remembered as the “Hand of God,” was a handling foul that was not given by the referee.
 The second goal was iconic because Maradona went solo, dribbling past five England players and scored.

-5. Uwe Seeler (Germany) - 21 matches
+6. Uwe Seeler (Germany) – 21 matches

 The Germans have commendable records in both domestic and international football.
 Uwe Seeler is one such example, he was a very prolific striker.
 The attacker made 72 appearances for the German side, scoring 43 goals.
 He also appeared at four World Cups (1958,1962,1966 and 1970).
 Seeler has 21 appearances as well.
-However, he did not win even one out of the four World Cups he featured at.
+However, he did not win even one out of the four World Cups he featured in.

-Despite, this Seeler holds many records to his name.
+Despite this, Seeler holds many records to his name.
 He was the first person ever to make 20 appearances at the World Cup.
 First player ever to score in four World Cups and the first to score two goals each in four World Cups.
 The German legend altogether scored nine goals across four World Cups.

 4. Paolo Maldini (Italy) – 23 matches